 The third curriculum strand is Experiential Learning.
 The Technical Communication class (OTA 221) introduces the importance of research and of evidence-based practice.
 In all of the foundation courses, clinical skill development is emphasized.
-In OTA 241, therapeutic use of self and the frames of reference including the Ecology of Human Performance (Dunn, Brown & McGuigan, 1994), the Person-Environment-Occupation Model (Law et.
+In OTA 241 and OTA 231, therapeutic use of self and the frames of reference including the Ecology of Human Performance (Dunn, Brown & McGuigan, 1994), the Person-Environment-Occupation Model (Law et.
 Al), and the Model of Human Occupation (Kielhofner, 1995) are introduced.
 With the beginning of the study of occupation, students begin clinical skill development through assignments on family/caregiver education, pediatric intervention plans, mental health analysis, and Hearing Voices simulation.
 Students are required to complete 2 hours of volunteer community service through the Student Occupational Therapy Association (SOTA) during the fall and spring semesters of the program.
 During the second semester of the OTA courses, students are introduced to a variety of activities to enhance performance of a variety of clinical skills necessary for the OTA.
 The student is required to pass competency checkoffs in which he/she is evaluated on the performance of a variety of skills such as range of motion testing, functional transfer techniques, manual muscle testing, and vital signs.
 Other frames of reference and treatment models are introduced throughout the program.
 Fieldwork experiences (Level I and II) are integral aspects of the curriculum.
 Students complete Level I experience as components of two practicum seminars (OTA 297 and OTA 298).
-Each of these practicum seminars offer student's opportunities to complete 40 clock hours of Level I clinical experiences as well as time to discuss and reflect on their fieldwork experiences
+Each of these practicum seminars offer student's opportunities to complete 40 clock hours of Level I clinical experiences as well as time to discuss and reflect on their fieldwork experiences.

-The content for the fourth strand, Partnership and Collaboration, is initiated in activities with students from both OT and OTA programs interact together in the SOTA in presenting educational programs, fundraisers and social events.
-Students engage in community service-learning opportunities such as but not limited the adaptation of battery-operated toys and creating three dimensional printed switches.
-The OT and OTA students together have multiple opportunities to become involved in client-centered service-learning projects.
-Collaborative projects include participation specific to the role of the Occupational Therapy Assistant.
+The content for the fourth strand, Partnership and Collaboration is initiated in activities with students from both OT and OTA programs interact together in the SOTA in presenting educational programs, fundraisers and social events.
+Students engage in community service-learning opportunities in various entities of diverse areas of practice to enrich the didactic curriculum.
+The OT and OTA students together have multiple opportunities to become involved in client-centered service-learning projects in OTA 231, OTA 232, OTA 242, and OTA 343.
+Collaborative projects include participation specific to the role of the Occupational Therapist and the Occupational Therapy Assistant as well as components of the OT process.
 Activities that incorporate collaboration with occupational therapists are also interwoven into other courses.
+Interprofessional and intraprofessional education is utilized throughout the program to better understand the professional roles of other disciplines.

 In the fifth strand, Health, focuses on wellness, disease and injury prevention.
 Wellness is introduced in course activities in OTA 213, OTA 214 and OTA 241 and continues throughout the program. the student is first introduced to the concept of wellness in OTA 241 with units on stress management and healthy lifestyles.
-Students perform a wellness evaluation and are asked to develop a plan of action regarding lifestyle changes to promote a healthier lifestyle.
+Students perform a wellness evaluation and are asked to develop a plan of action regarding lifestyle changes to promote a healthier lifestyle in OTA 241.
 Wellness themes are integrated in OTA 213 through activities focusing on disease prevention and vital sign competencies evidenced by performance check-off.
+In OTA 344, students evaluate and implement lifestyle modifications to enhance performance in Instrumental Activities of Daily Living (IADLs), Health Management, Rest and Sleep, Education, Work, Play, Leisure, and Social Participation.